South Carolina Construction Accident Attorneys Pursue Third Party Accident Cases on your Behalf

 If you are injured on a construction site, your employer’s workers’ compensation insurance covers your loss of income, medical, rehabilitative, and related costs.
 These benefits are provided by law, and preclude your suing your employer for damages.
 However, a construction site is usually a beehive of activity in which independent contractors and other companies’ workers are present besides your own employer’s.
 If another company’s employee or an independent contractor commits a negligent act that causes your injury, you may have an opportunity to recover damages in a third party action.

 Pursuing a lawsuit often seems overwhelming.
-That’s where McGowan, Hood & Felder, LLC comes in to help.
+That’s where McGowan, Hood, Felder & Phillips, LLC comes in to help.
 Our attorneys help clients throughout South Carolina pursue justice against their negligent employers and any other at-fault party.
 Let our lawyers review your claim and help you explore every legal option available.